MartinoTommasini/MyDiary/ctf/TryHackMe/OhSINT/writeup.md

 I tried to send an email to his address, hoping for an automatic reply I could analyze to get his ip address.
 No automatic responce received though.

 As last thing, we need to find his password. *Have I been Pwned*  does not identify any breach linked with his mail account.
-I took some time to understand that the password was embedded in one of the previous links.
+I didn't nothis this in the first place but some the password is embedded in one of the previous links.
 In the source code of the Blog page, we see the password.
 It had the same color of background.
 ```html
 <p style="color:#ffffff;" class="has-text-color" data-adtags-visited="true">pennYDr0pper.!</p>
 ```